xtuml/bridgepoint/doc-internal/notes/219_cli_prebuild_license_check_int.md

 7. Unit Test
 ------------
-7.1  Using the CLI Build launch, run with -prebuildOnly, verify the code checks out a license
+7.1  Using the CLI Build launch, run with -prebuildOnly and valid licenses enabled, verify the code checks out a license
+7.2  Using the CLI Build launch, run with -prebuildOnly and no valid licenses, verify the code fails when checking out a license

 8. Code Changes
 ---------------